ableron/ableron-java/README.md

 * Precedence for resolving: `src` → `fallback-src` → fallback content

 ### Redirects
-Redirects will be followed when resolving includes except they redirect from `https` to `http`.
+Redirects will be followed when requesting fragments except they redirect from `https` to `http`.

 ### Caching
 Fragments are considered cacheable if they have HTTP status code